 I used to write computer codes all the time.
 It was part of the job, although I had no formal programming training.
-I took an entry level class from a local college, and after that I pretty much learned on the job.
-To my surprise, I became one of the best programmer in my group, and became a go to person when someone needed help on program codes.
+I took an entry-level class from a local college, and after that I pretty much learned on the job.
+To my surprise, I became one of the best programmers in my group, and became a go-to person when someone needed help on program codes.
 I loved coding.

 5 Crucial Computer Coding Skills You Can Teach at Home

 1. The ability to think from a different reference system